panva/node-oidc-provider/docs/README.md

 #### tlsClientAuth

 Enables section 2.1.
-PKI Mutual TLS client authentication method
+PKI Mutual TLS client authentication method `tls_client_auth` for use in the server's `tokenEndpointAuthMethods`, `introspectionEndpointAuthMethods`, and `revocationEndpointAuthMethods` configuration options.

 _**default value**_: